tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Python SDK/存储桶操作_intl_en.md

 secret_key = 'SecretKey'     # Replace it with the actual SecretKey, which can be viewed and managed at https://console.cloud.tencent.com/cam/capi region = 'ap-beijing'      # Replace it with the actual region, which can be viewed in the console at https://console.cloud.tencent.com/cos5/bucket
                            # For the list of regions supported by COS, see https://cloud.tencent.com/document/product/436/6224
 token = None               # Token is required for temporary keys but not permanent keys.
-For more information about how to generate and use a temporary key, see https://cloud.tencent.com/document/product/436/14048 scheme = 'https'           # Specify whether to use HTTP or HTTPS protocol to access COS.
+For more information about how to generate and use a temporary key, visit https://intl.cloud.tencent.com/document/product/436/14048 scheme = 'https'           # Specify whether to use HTTP or HTTPS protocol to access COS.
 This field is optional and is `https` by default

 config = CosConfig(Region=region, SecretId=secret_id, SecretKey=secret_key, Token=token, Scheme=scheme)